+Our customers and partners rely on Thomson Reuters to provide trusted answers.
 A conflict of interest may arise whenever our personal interests as individuals interfere, or appear to interfere, with the interests of the company.
 Conflicts of interest also can arise if we take actions or have interests that may make it difficult for us to do our jobs objectively and effectively.
+This can call into question our judgment and our products and services.
 If broken, the bonds of trust that we have developed over time with customers and partners can be difficult to rebuild.
 By knowing how to recognize and disclose or avoid potential conflicts, we protect our reputation and our ability to do business effectively.